j46-txt/CaFE/README.md

 # CaFE ☕︎

 **CaFE** (**C**onsistency **a**nd **F**ocus **E**ngine) is a minimalist productivity tracker and timer built for long-term consistency.

-Using the built-in timer automatically records your activity, providing the data needed to identify patterns, analyze trends, and reinforce motivation over time.
+The built-in timer records your activity, logging the date, weekday, focus duration, and activity to help monitor your habits.

-To enhance focus, it provides a frictionless experience by algorithmically rotating user-defined daily targets, eliminating the need to plan or choose.
-This makes it ideal for repeatedly studying or working on a predefined set of subjects.
+Once configured, it algorithmically rotates user-defined daily suggestions, eliminating the need to plan or choose, which is ideal for repeatedly studying or working on a predefined set of subjects.

-It logs the date, weekday, focus duration, and activity using precise telemetry to help monitor your habits.

-Long-term consistency is supported by tracking a weekly goal, calculating a rolling pace metric (hours/week), and displaying your total focus time and days invested.
+Long-term consistency is supported by tracking a weekly goal alongside a rolling "pace" metric (hours/week), and total time invested.

-Behind the scenes, the system uses automated, non-blocking backend mechanics, monotonic system clocks for precise tracking, an in-memory configuration cache to avoid disk read contention, and a serialized background queue worker to transparently mirror data to the cloud.

 ## Features